Ashif4354/PC_On_Notifier/README.md

 ### Step 3: Set Up Discord Webhook
 * Obtain a Discord webhook URL
     * select the Server
-    * under Text Channels, select Edit Channel (gear icon)
+    * under the desired text channel, select Edit Channel (gear icon)
     * Select Integrations
     * Select Webhooks and click New Webhook.
     * Edit the webhook data if you want & Copy the Webhook URL